Kaizenats

 By using these tools, play therapy provides a non-threatening way for children to explore complex feelings and develop the skills necessary to cope with life's challenges.

-Our team at Kaizenats, based in Toowoomba City, includes an Occupational Therapist, Early Childhood Therapist, and a Counsello - each with years of experience, tertiary education and specialised interests in Autism, ADHD, trauma and neurodivergence.
+Our team at KaizenATS, based in Toowoomba City, includes an Occupational Therapist, Early Childhood Therapist, and a Counsellor- each with years of experience, tertiary education and specialised interests in Autism, ADHD, trauma and neurodivergence.

-A holistic evidence-based approach integrates both scientific research and a person’s overall well-being to guide treatment or intervention.
-It takes into account the full spectrum of a person’s need: physical, emotional, social, and psychological, while relying on proven, evidence-supported methods to ensure effective outcomes.
+Counselling for youth provides a safe, confidential space for young people to discuss and navigate challenges in their lives.
+A counsellor acts as a supportive guide, helping them to develop coping skills, improve self-esteem, and better understand their thoughts and feelings.
+This process empowers youth to make positive changes and build resilience for the future.
+Using a holistic evidence-based approach integrating both scientific research and a person’s overall well-being to guide intervention.
+Taking into account the full spectrum of a person’s need: physical, emotional, social, and psychological, while relying on proven, evidence-supported methods to ensure effective outcomes.

 This approach recognises that each individual is unique and that health and well-being are influenced by a variety of factors, not just specific symptoms or challenges.
 By combining research-based strategies with personalised care, the aim is to address all aspects of a person’s life, promoting long-term health, balance, and growth.

-Childhood support and intervention refer to strategies, services, and programs designed to assist children in overcoming developmental, behavioural, emotional, or learning challenges.
+Early Childhood Autism support and intervention refer to strategies, services, and programs designed to assist children with developmental delay and autism in overcoming developmental, behavioural, emotional, or learning challenges.
 These interventions aim to promote healthy development, build essential skills, and ensure that children reach their full potential.
 Early intervention is crucial for identifying and addressing issues before they become more complex.

 Examples of childhood support and intervention include:

-• Behavioural therapy: Working with children to manage challenging behaviours, such as in cases of ADHD or autism.
+• Behavioural therapy: Working with children to manage challenging behaviours.

 • Educational support: Providing extra learning resources or tutoring for children struggling with academic tasks.